-- Enable apportionment of responsibilities and clear accountabilities and responsibilities - Facilitate prompt transfer of information to all persons who need it - Prevent conflicts of interest - Ensure the prudent and effective management of the Company
+- Enable delegation of responsibilities and clear accountabilities and responsibilities - Facilitate prompt transfer of information to appropriate staff as needed - Prevent conflicts of interest - Ensure the prudent and effective management of the Company through planned meetings and regular reporting and ad hoc as required.
+The operation and responsibilities of senior management are outlined in this Report.